brandur/sorg/content/drafts/mongodb.md

 These days many developers understand that MongoDB is somewhat suspect, but when prompted, they'll more often than not cite problems with its potential for data loss.
-There was a time when data loss was a real concern, but by and large that's no longer the case.
+I'd like to set the record straight: there was a time when data loss was a real concern, but by and large that's no longer the case.
 I take the position that MongoDB is _never_ an appropriate choice for a new project, but not for the usual reasons.

 I don't write this to be mean-spirited, but rather to balance some of the hype initiatives that are still ongoing to sell MongoDB to young projects (the